How then might one overcome a QPRT’s asset protection and potential tax shortcomings?

-The NQPRT is a stronger asset protection tool than the QPRT because the home is transferred to the trust in exchange for something of equivalent value (the SCIN), and furthermore the transferor does not live in the home rent free.
-There is also less risk with a NQPRT from an estate tax perspective, since there is no term of years the transferor must survive in order to make sure the trust reduces estate tax liability.
+The NQPRT is a stronger asset protection tool than the QPRT because the home is transferred to the trust in exchange for something of equivalent value (the SCIN), and furthermore the transferor does not live in the home rent-free.
+There is also less risk with an NQPRT from an estate tax perspective since there is no term of years the transferor must survive in order to make sure the trust reduces estate tax liability.

 Additional Suggested Reading: